mikothedog/gollama/README.md

 ---

-## Code Overview

-The core logic is found within the `cmd/` directory, following the standard Go CLI application structure using the `cobra` library.

-### `main.go`

-This file initializes and executes the root command.

-### `cmd/root.go`

-* **`rootCmd`**: The main command for the application.
-It takes the user's input from the command line and passes it to the `runApp` function.

-* **`runApp(prompt []string)`**: The main function that orchestrates the entire process.
-It performs the following steps:
-    1. Checks if a prompt was provided.
-    2. Creates an HTTP request body for the Ollama API, setting the default model and enabling streaming.
-    3. Attempts to start the Ollama server.
-    4. Sends the HTTP request to the Ollama API.
-    5. Handles the streamed response by decoding JSON chunks and printing the output to the console.
-    6. Attempts to stop the Ollama server after the response is complete.

-### Key Functions

-* `startOllama()`: Starts the `ollama serve` command in a separate process.
-* `stopOllama()`: Sends a `killall` command to stop the Ollama process.
-* `createHttpRequest()`: Constructs the HTTP `POST` request with the correct headers and URL.
-* `sendHttpRequest()`: Executes the HTTP request and returns the response.
-* `checkResponse()`: Verifies that the HTTP response status code is `200 OK`.
-* `printResponse()`: Decodes the streamed JSON response from the server and prints the generated text to standard output.
-* `NewGenerateRequest()`: A constructor for the `GenerateRequest` struct, which formats the user's prompt for the Ollama API.

----

 ## Customization

 You can easily change the default model by modifying the `DEFAULT_MODEL` constant in the `cmd/root.go` file.
 For example, to use `llama3:8b`: